Excellent | Worth a Detour

 Review by: Miranda Cilfone & Kris Masilamani

-There are plenty of fusion and sushi restaurants throughout Connecticut, but few places that incorporate Asian comfort food.
+There are plenty of fusion and sushi restaurants throughout Connecticut, but few places that incorporate Asian comfort food like Mecha Noodle Bar.
 Most notable of the latter is Mecha, which means “mom and pop” in Vietnamese.
 Mecha has three locations in southwest Connecticut, and they look less mom-and-pop than modern chain restaurant.
 A large dining area, shiny wood floors, uniquely patterned walls and ceiling, and a groovy bar area are all signs of an up-and-coming trendy Asian eatery with upbeat music, friendly waitstaff, and casual atmosphere.

 The line was long for a mid afternoon lunch and there was little waiting space.
 Mecha clearly is a popular favorite.
 Our waiter did a fantastic job explaining and translating the menu.
 We decided to go with a specialty beverage, a few appetizers, the most popular vegetarian ramen with a side of fried rice.

 Temple of Sun bubble tea tastes as exotic as it sounds.
 A beautiful balance of passion fruit and pineapple gives it strong fruity flavor, with plenty of boba to slurp and enjoy with appetizers.
 Edamame, a classic Asian restaurant app, was prepped in a not so classic way.
 Labeled as Herbed Edamame, the vegetable came in a heaping portion with garlic confit, rosemary, and sea salt crusting.
 This preparation adds a tasty twist to a normally plain dish.